placidenduwayo1/k8s-kafka-avro-kong-aepc-back/README.md

 - each code unit of business microservices is tested with **JUnit5**
 - **Mockito** is used to mock external unit dependency.
 - i use **KafkaContainer** to mock Kafka objects containers (producer/consumer). see doc [Testcontainers for Java](https://java.testcontainers.org/modules/kafka/).
-- each service (business and utility microservice) is deployed in docker image.
+- each service of the application (business and utility services) is deployed in docker image.
 - a docker-compose template is used to deploy all images of the application.
 - Jenkins is used for continuous integrataion and deployment (CI/CD).
 After each git commit, Jenkins launch automatically following jobs:
   - a build of each microservice.